CS-433/cs-433-project-2-fesenjoon/README.md

    * `data_augmentation.sh`: Generates Figure 1 of the original paper with data augmentation.
    * `data_augmentation_gradients.sh`: Generates Figure 8 of the original paper with data augmentation instead of shirnk perturb.

+## Pre-trained Models
+The weights for ResNet-18 trained on half of CIFAR10 and checkpointed after every 10th epoch is available at: https://github.com/CS-433/cs-433-project-2-fesenjoon/releases/download/resnet18-half-cifar10/Dec12_21-44-54.zip

+To use, extract the zip file and put the contents in `exp/half_cifar`.

+Then run the commands normally excluding the one for training a model on half of CIFAR10.

 ## Contributors
 * Klim Kireev
 * Amirkeivan Mohtashami